wittawin-w/Comprehensive_analysis_of_structural_variations_in_Mtb/README.md

       this script replace genotype of individual by missing genotype (./.) if depth of coverage less than 10.

       For reference homozygous calls that their depth of coverages are eqaul or more than 10, this script will check the variant allele frequency (VAF; ratio of reads that supports allele to total depth of coverage).
 If VAF of identified allele is equal to or less than 0.9, the genotype will be change to missing genotype.

+3. Large deletions/insertions (large INDELs) calling